Alhern/prodoku/README.md

 # Prodoku
-Prodoku - Sudoku solver in Prolog
-Made for Paris VIII University.
+Prodoku - Sudoku solver in Prolog, created for Paris VIII University.

 You can't solve your sudoku puzzle?
 Not a problem if you have a 4x4 grid or a 9x9 one.